R-CoderDotCom/ggbernie/README.md

 # ggbernie
-A ggplot2 geom for adding Bernie Sanders
+A ggplot2 geom for adding Bernie Sanders.
+This is a core package of the memeverse.

 This is a package inspired by a [tweet](https://twitter.com/samuelmehr/status/1352348108013895693) by [@samuelmehr](https://twitter.com/samuelmehr)